-Teen pregnancy has always been a controversial matter, surrounded by morally subjective conversations involving sex education, contraception, and lingering questions of responsibility.
-However, in June of 2008, when 18 Massachusetts teens purposefully got pregnant in a supposed "pact," the sleepy fishing town of Gloucester, MA, absolutely exploded in a moral panic.
+Teen pregnancy can be a controversial matter, involving conversations regarding sex education, contraception, and responsibility.
+In June of 2008, when 18 Massachusetts teens got pregnant in an alleged "pact," the sleepy fishing town of Gloucester exploded in a moral panic.

 In the tight-knit Irish-Catholic community, the blame-game began.
 Sex education was suggestively lacking, yet so were prospective futures for the oft-bored youth.
-Parents blamed the media while school health officials blamed the hospital for lack of resources.
-Round and round the rumors went, but nothing changed the fact that the teen pregnancies at Gloucester High School had quadrupled since the previous year.
-Clearly something was wrong in the quiet little fishing village.
+Parents blamed the media while school health officials blamed the hospital board for lack of resources.
+During this time, teen pregnancies at Gloucester High School quadrupled since the previous year.

-The Principal Revealed There Was A Pregnancy Pact Between Students
+The Principal Revealed An Alleged Pregnancy Pact Between Students

-It was a headline that grabbed the nation's attention in early June of 2008: A group of teenage girls, none older than 16, making a pact to get pregnant together.
+It was a headline that grabbed the nation's attention in early June of 2008 - a group of teenage girls, none older than 16, allegedly made a pact to get pregnant together.
 The story quickly gained international attention, with news outlets sending in correspondents from places as distant as Brazil and Japan.

-It all started when Gloucester High School's Principal at the time, Dr. Joseph Sullivan, told reporters from Time magazine that at least eight of the school's 18 soon-to-be pregnant students had formed a pact together.
-Sullivan claimed that the students were mostly sophomores when the pact was first formed, and that a majority were pregnant by their junior year.
+Gloucester High School's Principal at the time, Dr. Joseph Sullivan, told reporters from Time magazine that approximately 8 of the school's 18 soon-to-be pregnant students had formed a “pact” together.
+Sullivan claimed the students were mostly sophomores when the pact was first formed and that a majority were pregnant by their junior year.

-However, despite the media's sensationalized reaction, the town of Gloucester, including its mayor and school superintendent, wasn't as quick to believe Sullivan's story, especially because he admitted to being "foggy in his memory" as to how he had learned of the pact.
+However, despite the media's sensationalized reaction, the town of Gloucester, including its mayor and school superintendent, wasn't as quick to believe Sullivan's story, especially because he couldn't confirm how he had learned of the alleged pact.

-Nurse Daly, Gloucester's school nurse, conceded that the amount of girls requesting tests, and coming back weekly for new results, was a shocking new phenomena.
-She admitted that girls would be giddy over positive results, and cry over negatives.
-By May of 2008, Daly had administered some 150 pregnancy tests, and confirmed 17 pregnancies (which would later tick up to 18 before the year's end.)
+By May of 2008, Daly had administered some 150 pregnancy tests and confirmed 17 pregnancies - which would later tick up to 18 before the year's end.

-One Girl Was Reportedly Pursuing A Homeless Man To Father Her Child
+One Girl Allegedly Pursued A Homeless Man To Father Her Child

 Gloucester High School's Teen Pregnancies Quadrupled Within One Year

-Statistics at the time had showed a steady decline in teen birth rates between 1991 and 2005.
-However, by 2006, for girls 15 to 17, that had risen by 3%.
-At the time of the 2008 case it was too soon to say for sure if Gloucester was somehow part of a growing trend, or simply its own anomaly.
+Statistics showed a steady decline in teen birth rates between 1991 and 2005 - attributed to safe sex practices.
+However, birth rates for girls 15 to 17 had risen 3 percent by 2006.
+At the time of the numerous confirmed pregnancies, it was too soon for health officials to determine whether Gloucester was somehow part of a growing trend or simply its own anomaly.